Trusted WordPress tutorials, when you need them most.

 How to Disable Image Attachment Pages in WordPress

-In this article, we will show you how to disable image attachment pages in WordPress and redirect them to the parent post.
+In this article, we will show you how to disable image attachment pages in WordPress and redirect them to the parent post, transforming those dead-end image pages into opportunities for engagement.

 How to Disable Image Attachment Pages in WordPress